 The provider demonstrates that program completers perceive their preparation as relevant to the responsibilities they confront on the job, and that the preparation was effective.

-Measure 5: Graduation rates from teacher preparation programs (initial & advanced levels)
+Measure 5: Graduation rates from educator preparation programs

 Measure 6: Ability of completers to meet licensing (certification) and any additional state requirements